manushwi/AUITS-project/README.md

 # Auits Project

-Auits Project is a modern, enhanced version of an e-commerce platform built with a focus on performance, usability, and features far superior to the original website.
+Auits Project is a modern, enhanced version of [AUITS](https://www.auitspl.com/) platform built with a focus on performance, usability, and features far superior to the original website.
 It offers a complete shopping experience for users and a robust management system for admins.

 ## ✨ Features